AnnaSun919/Stay-Healthy-Client/README.md

 - User community
 - see other users profile chat with them

+## Goal
+- learn to use React class and react hooks
+- learn to build UI with Material UI
+- learn to build components with React.js

 ## Client Side
 ### Routes
 - / - Homepage